Ardingly College Lodge No 4410

 hen and where

 The Ardingly College Lodge meets four times a year, and the lodge year starts in September.
 The first three meetings are held at Freemasons’ Hall in Great Queen Street, London, and then the fourth and final meeting is held at the school in the summer term.
 The London meetings start at 5 o’clock, and after these meetings we dine at 7.30 in a nearby hotel or pub.
 The School meeting is often held in the late morning, in the Lower Library, in the New Wing, followed by luncheon in College with Masonic and non-Masonic guests, including college staff, wives and partners who like to come.

 The first meeting of our year is the Installation meeting held on the fourth Wednesday in October.
 This is the meeting at which the Master-elect is installed for his term of office, and he invests his officers for the ensuing year.
-Due to Covid 19 this meeting has been rescheduled to Wednesday 18th November 2020 and the Master-elect will be installed at the December meeting.
+This meeting has been scheduled for Wednesday 27th October 2021.

 Our second meeting takes place on the second Tuesday in December.

 The third meeting is held on the first Wednesday in March.
 The December and March meetings are our principal general business meetings.